KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` whenever the text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the ``KeyboardInputViewController/services`` provider.

-Views like ``AutocompleteToolbar`` will automatically present the latest suggestions, and handle any tapped suggestion with the main ``KeyboardActionHandler``.
+Views like ``Autocomplete/Toolbar`` will automatically present the latest suggestions, and handle any tapped suggestion with the main ``KeyboardActionHandler``.